 Visit the old market.

-In the core of the old town is Naxos market, a labyrinth of typical tourist stores selling souvenirs such as linen, shirts, magnets, soaps, etc., and boutiques, art, design, jewelry, and craft stores.
+In the core of the old town is Naxos market, a labyrinth of typical tourist stores selling souvenirs such as linen, shirts, magnets, soaps, etc., as well as boutiques, art, design, jewelry, and craft stores.

-Many visitors find the Naxos market the best in the Cycladic islands, with reasonable prices, authentic pieces, and a more laid-back shopping experience than those in Santorini, Mykonos, or Paros.
+Many visitors find the Naxos market the best in the Cycladic islands.
+It offers reasonable prices, authentic pieces, and a more laid-back shopping experience than those in Santorini, Mykonos, or Paros.

 Enjoy the town’s closest beach.